 CDBG-ED funding is often used as gap financing, allowing it to leverage other sources of funds at the local level.
-CDBG-PF, CDBG-PLNG, and public facilities for economic development (CDBG-PFED) have a 50 percent match requirement.
+CDBG-Public Facilities, CDBG-Planning, and CDBG-Public Facilities for Economic Development (CDBG-PFED) have a 50 percent match requirement.
 This requirement is often satisfied using funds from local government and other state or federal agencies.
 Matching funds used on CDBG projects often greatly exceed the minimum match requirements.

 HOME funding is used to leverage additional finances to fund affordable housing programs.
 The 25 percent match requirement for HOME programs is met through a combination of private finance, cash contributions investments from state and local government sources, donated land, materials, service, and labor.
-The DEHCR meets the 25 percent match requirement through grantee agencies providing the match and state programs that provide significant matching funds (Housing Cost Reduction Initiative/Critical Assistance, Wisconsin Department of Health Services, Wisconsin Department of Corrections, DOA, Wisconsin Housing and Economic Development Authority [WHEDA] Home Loan Program, and the WHEDA Foundation).
-DEHCR continues to work with WHEDA, the state administrators of the Low Income Housing Tax Credits (LIHTC), to coordinate affordable housing resources.
+DEHCR meets the 25 percent match requirement through grantee agencies providing the match and state programs that provide significant matching funds (Housing Cost Reduction Initiative/Critical Assistance, Wisconsin Department of Health Services, Wisconsin Department of Corrections, DOA, Wisconsin Housing and Economic Development Authority [WHEDA] Home Loan Program, and the WHEDA Foundation).
+DEHCR continues to work with WHEDA, the state of Wisconsin's administrators of the Low-Income Housing Tax Credits (LIHTC), to coordinate affordable housing resources.
 WHEDA staff continues to provide input and advice to DEHCR staff on the Rental Housing Development Program (HOME-RHD).

 The ESG program exceeded its match requirement this year, as shown in CR-75.
-Each year, \$1,515,000 in state homelessness prevention and rapid re-housing funding is awarded to ESG grantees along with federal ESG funding.
+In 2017, \$1,515,000 in state homelessness prevention and rapid re-housing funding was awarded to ESG grantees along with federal ESG funding.
 This funding is used to satisfy a portion of the match requirement, and the rest of the match requirement is met through federal, state, and local government funding, private donations, and donated materials, services, and labor.